 }

 When writing unit tests, it’s important to test boundary conditions and various forms of invalid input.
-Furthermore, try to extract as much logic as possible from classes that use the Gradle API to make it testable as unit tests.
-It will buy you the benefit of maintainable code and faster test execution.
+Try to extract as much logic as possible from classes that use the Gradle API to make it testable as unit tests.
+It will result in maintainable code and faster test execution.

 Implementing integration tests

-Let’s have a look at a class that reaches out to another system, the piece of code that emits the HTTP calls.
-At the time of executing a test for the class DefaultHttpCaller, the runtime environment needs to be able to reach out to the internet.
+Let’s look at a class that reaches out to another system, the piece of code that emits the HTTP calls.
+At the time of executing a test for the class DefaultHttpCaller, the runtime environment needs to be able to reach out to the internet:

 DefaultHttpCaller.java